leannel89/Project_1/README.md

 ## Media ##

-- Home page hero image was taken from Pexels - credit to Edward Jenner
+- Home page hero image -  Photo by Edward Jenner from Pexels
-- The overlaying logo was made by myself via Canva.
+- Overlaying logo was made using Canva.
-- The Exercise section background image was found on pixels - credit to Mikhail Nilov
+- Exercise section background image Photo by Mikhail Nilov from Pexels.
-- The background desktop download image was found on pixels credit to Manuela adler.
+- The background desktop download image - Photo by Manuela Adler from Pexels.
+- Curating workstation image - Photo by cottonbro from Pexels

-### video ###
+## video ##
+Square Breathing – Guided by UAB Student Affairs